-ELAP Payment Rates: Payments for eligible livestock feed losses that the producer incurred in a calendar year will be based on 60 percent of the producer's cost of: replacing livestock feed that was damaged or destroyed; or, the additional cost incurred for providing or transporting livestock feed; or, the additional cost of purchasing additional livestock feed above normal quantities.
+ELAP Payment Rates: Payments for eligible livestock feed losses that the producer incurred in a calendar year will be based on 60 percent (or 90% for producers that meet the definition of beginning farmer or rancher, socially disadvantaged farmer or rancher, or limited resource farmer or rancher) of the producer's cost of replacing livestock feed that was damaged or destroyed; or, the additional cost incurred for providing or transporting livestock feed; or, the additional cost of purchasing additional livestock feed above normal quantities.
 If the feed was raised by the livestock producer, the county-level Farm Service Agency committee will determine its fair market value.

-Payments for grazing losses, not to exceed 90 days, for reasons other than drought or wildfires will be based on the lesser of 60 percent of: the total value of the feed cost for all covered livestock owned by the eligible livestock producer based on the number of grazing days lost; or, the total value of grazing lost for all eligible livestock based the carrying capacity of the eligible grazing land for the number of grazing days lost.
-Payments for grazing losses due to wildfires on non-Federal grazing lands will be based on 50 percent of the value of the lost grazing based on the carrying capacity of the eligible grazing land, not to exceed 180 days of lost grazing.
+Payments for grazing losses, not to exceed 150 days excluding wildfires on private land will be based on the lesser of 60 percent of: the total value of the feed cost for all covered livestock owned by the eligible livestock producer based on the number of grazing days lost; or, the total value of grazing lost for all eligible livestock based on the normal carrying capacity of the eligible grazing land for the number of grazing days lost.

+Payments for grazing losses due to wildfires on non-Federal grazing lands will be based on 60 percent (or 90% for producers that meet the definition of beginning farmer or rancher, socially disadvantaged farmer or rancher, or limited resource farmer or rancher) of the value of the lost grazing based on the normal carrying capacity for the number of days grazing lost on the affected areas, not to exceed 180 calendar days of lost grazing in the program year.